James W. McLaughlin

 James W. McLaughlin (November 1, 1834 – March 4, 1923) was a Cincinnati, Ohio architect.
-He studied to be an architect working under famed James Keys Wilson.
-He fought in the American Civil War serving in the Union Army.
+He studied to be an architect working under the famed James Keys Wilson.
+He fought in the American Civil War, serving in the Union Army.
 During the late 19th century, he became a popular builder in Cincinnati.
 In 1870, he helped organize the Cincinnati chapter of the American Institute of Architects; that year, he was selected as a Fellow of the AIA, serving on its board.

 Early life

 James W. McLaughlin was born on November 1, 1834, the second son of William and Mary McLaughlin.
 His family was "largely" Scots-Irish and his father William was an early Cincinnati merchant who had moved in 1818 to the developing city from Sewickley, Pennsylvania outside Pittsburgh.
 His younger sister Mary Louise McLaughlin became a ceramic artist.

 When the American Civil War broke out, McLaughlin left his architectural practice to serve in the Union Army.
-During the war he became a lieutenant in the infantry body guard of General John C Fremont.
+During the war, he became a lieutenant in the infantry body guard of General John C. Frémont.
 He also was a Special Artist for Frank Leslie’s Illustrated Newspaper.

-After the war he published "a book illustrated with his vivid vignettes of army life based on his experiences with General Fremont in California."
+After the war, he published "a book illustrated with his vivid vignettes of army life based on his experiences with General Fremont in California."